-With the development of science and technology, the technology of optical satellite develops quickly and some new applications of the satellite imagery like object detection emerged.
-However, satellite image data is too complex to operator manually.
+With the development of science and technology, the technology of optical satellite develops quickly and some new applications of the satellite imagery like small object detection emerged.
+However, satellite image data is very complex, and it costs too much time to recognize objects manually.
 So the automation and intelligence of target recognition are required.

-Up to now, lots of study about automatic target recognition or detection have been done.
-However, most of them are about large objects detection, such as bridge detection and airport detection [1,2].
-Some study for the small object detection are limited to aerial images.
-These approaches include Bayesian Network, the derivative of Gaussian model, 3D model and background approach, local operator and image fusion approach [3~6] etc. But study for small object detection based on high resolution satellite image is few.
-Up to this point, typical approaches include Principal Component Analysis Morphological Shared-Weight Neural (PCA).
-Network (MSNN) and Danger Perceptive Network (DPN) [7~9].
+Up to now, some studies about automatic target recognition or detection have been done $[1\sim4]$ .
+For satellite images, most of study is about large objects detection.
+Some study for the small object detection is limited to aerial images.
+These approaches include Bayesian Network, the derivative of Gaussian model, object based on 3D model, local operator and image fusion approach $[5\sim8]$ etc. Few studies are for small object detection based on high resolution satellite image.
+The existing methods mainly focus on Principal Component Analysis (PCA), Morphological Shared-Weight Neural Network (MSNN) and Danger Perceptive Network (DPN) [9~11].
 These approaches work well in their object detection experiments.
 But these approaches need a lot of training samples, and the detection result depends on the training results of object samples seriously.
-However, we sometimes can't obtain satisfactory samples in a practical work, so these methods can't meet our practical demand.
+However, sometimes it is hard to obtain satisfactory samples in a practical work.
 In order to solve the problem, an object detection approach based on the boundary shape information is proposed in this paper.
 This approach can detect the objects with special shape without training samples.
-The experimental results on satellite images from Google Earth show that this approach is effective and feasible.
+The experimental results on satellite images from Google Earth show that proposed approach is effective and feasible.

 The paper is organized as follows.
-In Section 2,

-the mathematical basis for proposed detection operator and how to generate this kind of operator are described.
+In Section 2, the mathematical basis for proposed detection operator and how to generate detection operator are described.
 In Section 3, the detailed procedure of object detection is presented.
 The experimental results are shown in Section 4, and the conclusions are given in Section 5.